constrainedcooking/constrainedcooking.github.io/README.md

 # constrainedcooking.github.io
-home page for Constrained Cooking organization
+This repo contains documentation for the Constrained Cooking system.
+See index.md for the source.